top of page

 • Writer's pictureCourt Help Limited

-Same Sex Couples and the dangers of Divorce
+Same Sex Couples and Divorce

 The Law has come a long way in realising and acknowledging the rights of same sex couples.
 Specifically, in 2013, UK law was updated and changed to recognise same sex marriage with same sex couples.
-However, the stigma still lies deep within the UK belief system and this can be seen through the exceptions directly associated with same sex couples in UK law.

 What’s the law on same sex marriage?